 Looking for a way to explain conscience to children?
 Try one of these three conscience activities that offer an interactive way to see how a conscience works like a super computer.
 Huh?
-Read on... it's a simple way to break down a big concept about conscience into smaller ideas kids can grasp.
+Read on... it's a simple way to break down a big concept about conscience into simpler ideas kids can grasp.

 For a complete SEL or Character Ed lesson, see the conscience lesson plan with vocabulary and teaching notes.